 The growth: Once you have an established system, it’s time to think about possible growth.
 If you’re not making enough money, or if you’re running a side hustle, it’s time to think about strategies that will help you expand and finally quit your day job.
 Often times we, alone, are not enough to make things big enough in order for our venture to become our primary income stream.
 At this moment, you can hire an extra person.
 Or, invest money in some sort of application that will automate a large portion of the process.

-Deviation from the principle: Although it’s generally best to have fewer things in your business, or in the product you’re creating, there are companies and tools that simply need a lot of parts to actually work.
+Deviation: Although it’s generally best to have fewer things in your business, or in the product you’re creating, there are companies and tools that simply need a lot of parts to actually work.
 Don’t be afraid to hire more people or to add an extra element to your tool if this additional thing will make the finished product cooler.
 Do your best to trim down the excess but make sure all essential parts are present.

 Some Closing Thoughts